Ali-AliAkbari/Evolutionary-Optimization-Algorithms-/WOA/README.md

 ## **1️⃣ Overview of WOA**

-The **Whale Optimization Algorithm (WOA)** is a **nature-inspired metaheuristic optimization algorithm** introduced by **Seyedali Mirjalili** in 2016.
-It is inspired by the **hunting behavior of humpback whales**, specifically their **bubble-net feeding strategy**.
+The Whale Optimization Algorithm (WOA) is a nature-inspired metaheuristic optimization technique introduced by Seyedali Mirjalili in 2016.
+It is based on the unique hunting strategy of humpback whales, known as **bubble-net feeding**.

-Humpback whales hunt by creating a spiral movement around their prey, trapping it within a shrinking circle before attacking.
-WOA mathematically models this behavior to solve **optimization problems** by iteratively refining solutions within a search space.
+In this strategy, humpback whales encircle their prey by creating spiral movements and gradually narrowing the loop before striking.
+WOA mathematically models this behavior to explore and exploit the search space, refining candidate solutions iteratively.
+By mimicking the whales' encircling, spiral motion, and adaptive shrinking mechanism, WOA effectively balances exploration and exploitation, making it a powerful tool for solving complex optimization problems.

 ---